 Since the 15th century, the Longueils was the main lords of the place.
 René de Longueil started the construction of the Château in 1630 with his wife’s fortune.
 At its completion in 1651, the Château de Maisons received the visit of King Louis XIV (the Sun King).

 According to French architect Claude Perrault (1613-1688):

 “The Château of Maisons, of which Mansart made all the buildings and the gardens, is of such a singular beauty that there is no foreigner who does not go there to see it, as one of the finest things that we have in France”.

-In 1777, it came into possession of the Count of Artois, Louis XVI’s brother and future king Charles X. Major internal alterations were carried by the architect François Joseph Bélanger.
-The works were interrupted in 1782 due to a lack of funds.
+In 1777, it came into possession of the Count of Artois, Louis XVI’s brother and future king Charles X. During this time, architect François Joseph Bélanger carried out major internal alterations.
+The works stopped in 1782 due to a lack of funds.
 Therefore, the Château ceased to be maintained and started to fall apart.

-It was then successively acquired by Monsieur Thomas de Colmar, and to the painter Tilman Grommé, who developed the ‘Petit Parc‘ for housing development.
+It was then successively acquired by Monsieur Thomas de Colmar, and by the painter Tilman Grommé, who developed the ‘Petit Parc‘ for housing development.
 He commissioned the destruction of the entrance gateway to the forecourt and replaced it with a wrought-iron railing brought from the Château de Mailly in Picardy.

-The main vestibule is the principal entrance to the centre of the Château.
-It used to lead to the apartments of the Masters of the ground floor and to those on the first floor that were reserved for the King and the Queen when visiting the region.
+It led to the apartments of the Masters of the ground floor and to the rooms on the first floor that were intended to the King and the Queen of France.

 - on the right, the ‘Appartement de la Renommée‘ (decorated for the Count of Artois in a discreet neoclassical style).